-PSY 721 - Cognitive Psychology
+PSY 721 - Cognitive Psychology (3 credit hours)

-This is a survey course in modern cognitive psychology, including perception, attention, memory, knowledge, imagery, language, problem solving, reasoning, decision-making, and emotion and memory.
+This is a survey course in modern cognitive psychology, including perception, attention, memory, knowledge, imagery, language, problem solving, reasoning, decision making, and emotion and memory.
 Issues of emotion and memory, and the controversy over recovered/false memories is examined.
 Research concerning the cognitive science of religion is also surveyed.